It all started in 2014, when I went through the darkest few months of my life.

 Even in the thick of this, you can follow what feels magnetic.

-If you’re in the thick of your world falling apart, then your mind is probably going: “Yeah, right, Henri.
+If you’re in the midst of your world falling apart, your mind is probably going: “Yeah, right, Henri.
 That’s easy for you to say.”

 But notice that that’s your mind again, trying to give you a reason for why you can’t follow your heart.

 Challenge your thoughts.
 Sit down, or lie down, and welcome what is going on.
 Feel your anguish fully.
-Smile at your thoughts.
 Watch it all.

 The more you do this, the more you begin to connect to your heart, and your inner wisdom.